hasadna/hasadna-k8s/docs/backups.md

 # Backups

+## Restic Backups

-Backups are handled using Restic and run periodically from the Jenkins server
+Restic backups run periodically from the Jenkins server

+Get secret values from Hasadna's Vault `Projects/k8s/restic-backups`

 Make sure you are using Restic version 0.9